vtexdocs/help-center-content/docs/tutorials/en/develop-the-front-end-for-the-list-feature-in-your-store.md

 ---
-title: Develop the front-end for the list feature in your store
+title: 'Develop the front-end for the list feature in your store'
 id: iBCiwkxH8cmk6AcGoYMW0
 status: PUBLISHED
 createdAt: 2018-08-01T14:38:57.550Z